What is Desiccant?

 Desiccants can be used as a protective solution.
 One of the primary reasons is its wide range of applications.
 Desiccants can also be used for items other than metals, giving them a broad range of applications.
-Furthermore, because Desiccants are simply small amounts of silica, they are far less expensive than other methods.
+Furthermore, Desiccants are simply small amounts of silica, so they are far less expensive than other methods.

 Commonplace Applications of Desiccants